badderc/CarlieBadder.github.io/_posts/2017-9-25-Project_Benson.md

 ---
 layout: post
-title: Challenge 1
+title: Can I have your number?
 ---
 ## a.k.a.
 Exploring MTA Turnstile Data
+![_Subway Station]({{ site.baseurl }}/images/subway.jpg)

 ## a.k.a.
 My first crack at data cleaning and analysis and the 'pandas-monium' that ensued
-![_Subway Station]({{ site.baseurl }}/images/subway.jpg)

 ### Project Objectives
 1. Get familiar with some basic, but essential data science tools